Project-MONAI/tutorials/auto3dseg/README.md

 ```

 The AutoRunner will create a `work_dir` folder in the directory from which it is ran, with the resulting models and the copied datalist file _with_ cross-validation folds.
 This allows you to see which datalist file the models are trained on.
-You are free to add the cross-validation folds beforehand, these should align with the number of folds set in the configuration of the AutoRunner (by default 5, see [notebook](notebooks/auto_runner.ipynb)).

 ## Reference Python APIs for Auto3DSeg